Nephew (band): 1-2-3-4-5 and Igen & Igen & (2013)

 On 18 November 2013, Nephew released an album boxset, 1-2-3-4-5, as well as a collection of singles, Igen & Igen &.
 1-2-3-4-5 contains Nephew's five studio albums along with 15 bonus songs; early renditions of the songs "USADSB", "Mexico Ligger i Spanien", "Hospital", "007 Is Also Gonna Die", and "Hjertestarter"; a remix of "Downtown Europe" by Ørtz/Mofus; an alternative version of "Worst/Best Case Scenario"; an early version of "Superliga"; the previously unreleased demo songs "Swedenborg" and "Marking Princess"; and premixes of the previously unreleased "Pasfotografier", "Automatisk Mig", "Stop Nu Hjælp Nu", "The Day I Laminate My Heart", and "Jeg Kan Se".
 It peaked at #15 and stayed there for a week.
 Igen & Igen & is a collection of all of Nephew's singles currently released at the time, as well as one bonus track: a cover of the song "Det Si'r Sig Selv" by C.V.
 Jørgensen.
-It sat at #8 for 1 week.
+It sat at number eight for one week.

-Ring–i–Ring (2018)
+Ring-i-Ring (2018)

 In October 2017 Nephew announced that they would return in 2018 after four years in hiatus.
 They announced two arena shows in Jyske Bank Boxen and Royal Arena to take place a year later.
-The more than 30.000 tickets for the shows sold out in less than a day.
+The more than 30,000 tickets for the shows sold out in less than a day.
 They also announced Marie Højlund as a new member of the band.
 While unknown to the broader public, Højlund had played in indie bands Tiger Tunes and Marybell Katastrophy and she holds a Ph.D. in sound design.
 Later Nephew added two exclusive festival shows to their tour, one being on Roskilde Festival's iconic Orange Stage.
-January 2018 saw the release of the EP Vinter–i–Ring, including the single "Amsterdam" and a re-work of the old German/Danish song Sig Månen Langsomt Hæver.
+January 2018 saw the release of the EP Vinter-i-Ring, including the single "Amsterdam" and a re-work of the old German/Danish song Sig Månen Langsomt Hæver.
 The songs represents the well-known sound of Nephew with the prominent presence of Marie Højlund's vocals, keyboards and guitars.
-In April 2018 another EP, Forår–i–Ring, was released with a spectacular event on the rooftop of ARoS.
-In July 2018, the EP Sommer–i–Ring was released; and finally, in September 2018, the last EP Efterår–i–Ring was released.
+In April 2018 another EP, Forår-i-Ring, was released with a spectacular event on the rooftop of ARoS.
+In July 2018, the EP Sommer-i-Ring was released; and finally, in September 2018, the last EP Efterår-i-Ring was released.

-Nephew's sixth studio album, Ring–i–Ring, was released on September 27, 2018.
+Nephew's sixth studio album, Ring-i-Ring, was released on 27 September 2018.
 The theme of the album is the circular motions within nature and our lives.